What you need to know about irritable hip

-Irritable hip involves hip pain that tends to start suddenly, usually on one side of the hip.
-The pain can range from mild to severe.
-It can affect the hip, the groin, the thigh, and the knee on the affected side.
+The pain ranges from mild to severe and tends to start suddenly.
+It usually occurs on one side of the hip, but it can affect the hip, groin, thigh, and knee on the affected side.

-A limp can develop, and young infants may crawl or cry in an unusual way because of the pain.
-This may be more noticeable when changing diapers.
+Children may develop a limp, and babies may crawl or cry in an unusual way because of the pain.
+This may be more noticeable while changing diapers.

 A slight fever sometimes occurs, but this is less common.
-If the fever is above 101 degrees Fahrenheit, it is likely the child has another problem, which may be more serious.
+If a child has a fever of above 101ºF, they more likely have a different health problem that could be more serious.

 Possible explanations include:

 The inflammation in the hip may be an allergic reaction that occurs when the immune system responds to infection elsewhere in the body.

 A child may experience physical trauma before the symptoms of irritable hip become clear.

 The doctor, usually a primary care physician, will ask the child, parent, or caregiver about symptoms, then perform a physical examination.

 They may also order an imaging scan, such as an X-ray, or a blood test to detect infection.

 Some conditions cause symptoms similar to those of irritable hip, including: